hackforla/expunge-assist/README.md

 # Hack For LA
 We are a local Brigade of the national non-profit Code for America, called Hack For LA.
-We organize project teams to work on specific projects, and the teams run out of weekly “hack nights” in Santa Monica, DTLA, and Inglewood
+We organize project teams to work on specific projects, and the teams run out of weekly “hack nights” in Santa Monica, DTLA, and Inglewood.
+These meetings have been held virtually since March 2020.

-# Record Clearance Project
+# Expunge Assist

-Record Clearance is a project of Hack for LA.
-Record Clearance helps people in California with criminal records accomplish record clearance, expungement or reduction as a result of Prop 47 & Prop 64.
+Expunge Assist (formerly known as the Record Clearance Project) is a project of Hack for LA.
+Expunge Assist helps people in California with criminal records accomplish record clearance, expungement or reduction as a result of Prop 47 & Prop 64.

 We are currently building a Personal Statement Generator to facilitate the record expungement petitioning process.